 - Additionally, the data from messaging apps like WhatsApp and WeChat can also be separately preserved and restored.

-- Any backup you do can be restored in a glance and the software is compatible with iPhone X & iPhone 8.
+- Any backup you do can be restored in a glance and the software is compatible with iPhone X & iPhone 8 running the latest iOS 12.

-How to Do an iPhone Backup with iMyFone D-Port Pro?
+How to Do an iPhone Backup with iMyFone iTransor? (iOS 12 Supported)

 It's very easy.
 All you need is to download and open the software and follow its on-screen prompts.

 Step 1. connect your iPhone/iPad which needs to be backed up to this program.
-When you open the software, simply go to Back Up & Export from Device on the left side.
+When you open the software, simply go to Acquire Backup from Device & iCloud on the left side.
 Then you can see what the program can do for you.

 Step 2.
 Next, you can choose Make a Full Backup to back up all the data and settings on your iPhone.
-Simply click on it and you will be shown the several tips you should pay attention if you want to back up your iPhone.
+Simply choose it and then click on Back Up.

 Step 3.
-Click Back Up and keep your iOS device connected throughout the whole process.
+Keep your iOS device connected throughout the whole process and you will be noted when the process is complete.